zackees/webtorrent-how-to-seed-server/README.md

 ```
 And it will return something like `wormhole receive waddle-coffee-pancake`, paste this exactly into the remote computer and the file will be uploaded to the server.

-# Step 3: Install webtorrent-hybrid, which will act as the seeding server
+# Step 4: Run webtorrent-hybrid, which will act as the seeding server

-On the remote machine install the webtorrent-hybrid command:
-`npm install -g node-pre-gyp webtorrent-cli webtorrent-hybrid` and hit enter.

-Once that is installed you should test seeding by using the following command:
+Start seeding by using the following command:

 `webtorrent-hybrid seed myfile --keep-seeding --port 80 -q`